DeveloperCielo/Checkout-Cielo/source/english.md

 #### Discount.Type = Amount

-In case of a type of discount chosen being the Amount, it must be insert the value in centavos.
+In case of a type of discount chosen being the `Amount`, it must be insert the **value in centavos**.
 Ex.: 100 = 1,00.

 #### Discount.Type Percent

-In case the discount type chosen being Percentual, it must be insert the integer number value.
+In case the discount type chosen being `Percentual`, it must be insert the **integer number value**.
 Ex.: 10 = 10%.

 ### Item